bahrus/xtal-state/README.md

 *"Who is Soorjo Alexander William Langobard Oliphant Chuckerbutty III?" he asks, playfully, and turns around and walks away.*

-*It was then that Chuck spots the tatoo on the back of the groundkeeper's neck.
+*It was then that Chuck spots the tattoo on the back of the groundskeeper's neck.
 Chuck experiences one of his flashes, that started the day his old roomate, Bryce, had sent Chuck a high speed transmission of the most valuable CIA secrets, which somehow seeped right into Chuck's subconscious.*

-*That tatoo was also spotted on Czech politician Vít Jedlička!*
+*That tattoo was also spotted on Czech politician Vít Jedlička!*

 *Whipping out his laptop, which is still undergoing the Windows 10 update, Chuck opens up the MS Edge browser, and pages through the introductory tutorial.
 Once that's done, he opens up a top secret web site maintained by the CIA.
 The website allows Chuck to select any business he wants, and it displays a tree-like org-chart, starting from the CEO on down.
 It allows Chuck to add multiple such companies on the same page, showing different org charts, so Chuck can look for patterns.
 Chuck expands the nodes on each company whose CEO had disappeared -- Amazon, Whole Foods (prior to the merger), Overstock.com, Craigslist, the Dallas Mavericks...
 In each case Chuck is able to find Vít Jedlička, working the cigar stand closest to the CEO's office, joining a week or two before the CEO disappeared!*